k323r/mythicwind/README.md

 For fluid mechanics, closely monitoring offshore wind turbines under wind and wave loading thus compares to a full scale experiment.
 Monitoring 32 turbines undergoing installation thus enables the measurement a broad spectrum of different states.

+## Physical background

+1. An offshore wind turbine under installation conditions can be simplified as a cantlivered beam (circular cross section, rotationally symmetric wall thickness) with an eccentric mass (nacelle with generator) vibrating transversally (fore-aft and side-side in the reference system of the nacelle) und wind and wave loads
+2. Both wind and wave loads are stochastic and are described using statistical models.
+3. Wave loads are a function of the sea state.
+For a sea states, the most important parameters are significant wave heigh H_m0 and Wave peak period T_P.
+To a lesser extend, wave direction, zero upcrossing period and maximum wave height are also important.
+Different statistical models can be used to describe the sea state and the relationship between significant wave heigh H_m0 and wave peak period.
+Most prominent in the North Sea is the JONSWAP spectrum.
+4. Wind loads are depending on wind speed, wind direction, shear factor and turbulence intensity.
+Different statistical models are available to describe the wind spectrum.
+5. Wind and wave loads trigger a structural response of the turbine.
+The structural response depends on the loading spectrum as well as the transfer function.
+Furthermore the structural response is strongly depending on damping and elasticity of the structure.
+In turbines, damping is typically very low (~ 0.5 - 1.5 %).
+6. The response is dominated by the first Eigenfrequency of the turbine.
+As the turbine is assumed to be rotationally symmetric, the fore-aft and side-side mode are extremely close together if not indistinguishable [1].
+7. The response has the characteristics of a narrow-band random vibration.
+A narrow-band random vibration is characterized by being dominated by a single, narrow frequency peak (here: first Eigenfrequency).
+The amplitude envelope follows a Rayleigh distribution and the phase angle is equally distributed between 0 and 2 pi.
+8. If viewed from above, the structural response describes a closed curve (orbit) which can be characterized by it shape (eccentricity), mean amplitude and direction.
+Mathematically speaking, this is a lissajous-figure, where the time series from one response direction is plotted as a function of the time series of the second response direction.

+---
+[1]: under installation condition

 ## Raw data and data publication

 Data is publicly available at <http://doi.org/10.5281/zenodo.4141208>